luogen1996/LaConvNet/README.md

 ![PyTorch](https://img.shields.io/badge/pytorch-%237732a8)
 [![MAC-Group](https://img.shields.io/badge/mac-group-orange.svg)](https://mac.xmu.edu.cn/)

-This is the official pyTorch implementation  of our under review paper "Towards Language-guided Visual Recognition via Dynamic Convolutions".
+This is the official PyTorch implementation  of our under review paper "Towards Language-guided Visual Recognition via Dynamic Convolutions".
 In this paper, we propose a compact and unified Vision-Language network, termed as LaConvNets.
 LaConvNets can unify the visual recognition and multi-modal reasoning in one forward structure with a novel language-guided convolution (LaConv).
 On 9 benchmarks, LaConvNets demonstrate better trade-offs between efficiency and performance than existing methods.